-A good start when it comes to sustainable gifting is to think quality, not quantity.
+A good start when it comes to sustainable gifting is to think of quality, not quantity.
 The WWF estimates that just under half of UK adults get gifts every year that they don’t want and may never use.
-Focus on quality and hopefully your gifts won’t up in the bin!
+Focus on quality, and hopefully, your gifts won’t up in the bin!

 Give the gift of a good time

-Why not do-it-yourself this Christmas?
-Homemade gifts are so meaningful, and a great way to avoid single-use plastics and emissions from manufacturing and shipping.
-If you know someone with a sweet tooth why not bake them something?
-You could fire-up the knitting needles to make a cosy winter scarf or hat, or check out one of the many tutorials on the internet for making candles or bath bombs.
+Why not do it yourself this Christmas?
+Homemade gifts are so meaningful and a great way to avoid single-use plastics and emissions from manufacturing and shipping.
+If you know someone with a sweet tooth, why not bake them something?
+You could fire up the knitting needles to make a cosy winter scarf or hat, or check out one of the many online tutorials for making candles or bath bombs.

 Don’t forget the trimmings… wrapping paper, cards, crackers, trees and more!

-If you do need to buy wrapping paper, look out for recycled or FSC-certified paper.
-Most brown paper can be recycled and you can jazz it up with ribbons, stamps or stencils.
-Just make sure to steer clear of foil-backed, glittery or glossy paper as these can’t be recycled.
+If you need wrapping paper, look out for recycled or FSC-certified paper.
+Most brown paper can be recycled, and you can jazz it up with ribbons, stamps or stencils.
+Just make sure to steer clear of foil-backed, glittery or glossy paper, as these can’t be recycled.
 Not sure if your paper is recyclable?
 Try the scrunch test – paper that stays put when you scrunch it into a ball can usually go in the recycling.

-The UK buys over one billion Christmas cards every year, and they’ll probably end up in the recycling, or the bin.
+The UK buys over one billion Christmas cards yearly, and they’ll probably end up in the recycling or the bin.
 Why not send an E-card this year?
 Or donate the money you’d usually spend on cards to a charity?
-You can even upcycle the cards you do get to make your own gift tags.
+You can repurpose old cards to make your own gift tags.
 An alternative is to buy seed cards which are made from post-consumer paper waste and 100% biodegradable seed-embedded cards printed with vegan-friendly inks.